 This cash flow modelling course is designed for corporate credit bankers who are at a more advanced stage of their corporate credit careers, usually with over five years’ experience, who are beginning to structure corporate deals and need to understand the principal credit terms and conditions that can be used to mitigate credit risk through the loan structure.

 It is therefore especially useful for corporate credit banking executives who have already developed a good working knowledge of holistic corporate credit risk analysis but who want to enhance their knowledge with applied techniques in cash flow analysis, creation, forecasting and debt and loan structuring.

-As part of the case study work incorporated in this course, delegates will devise financial projections and forecast cash flows using excel cash flow models provided by the trainer.
+As part of case study work incorporated in this cash flow modelling course, delegates will devise financial projections and forecast cash flows using excel cash flow models provided by the trainer.
 A working knowledge of Microsoft Excel will, therefore, be a strong advantage for the completion of the course.

 Course Overview and Content

 Fundamental to the course content is to empower the delegates with the knowledge of how to assess the client’s ability to make a success of their businesses over time and therefore how to generate sufficient levels of free cash flow to repay their loans.
 Through the use and application of financial modelling and sensitivity analysis using Microsoft Excel, this programme allows the delegate to measure anticipated risk impact on the client’s corporate cash flows and client debt repayment through the Debt Service Coverage Ratio.

 We will use applied real world debt structuring in banking case studies and their financial models to understand the impact of credit risk on cash flow generation.
 We will therefore structure and sensitise base case and downside case lending scenarios as part of our debt structuring to ensure the creation of loan repayment schedules that can be realistically repaid from anticipated cash flow while protecting the bank’s debt exposure.